spencerfolk/spencerfolk.github.io/_projects/project_prop_wake_visualization.md

 <div class="caption">
     Particle image velocimetry data extracted from a 50mm diameter propeller operating at 7,500 rpm.
 </div>

+The velocimetry data further demonstrates how turbulent the wake flow field is.
+One of the more surprising observations we made is that some of the flow velocities were upwards of 10 m/s coming out of a 50mm propeller!

 <div class="row justify-content-sm-center">
   <div class="col-sm mt-3 mt-md-0">